 Does vaccine protect throughout the flu season?

 Yes.
 Getting vaccinated now will protect you throughout the flu season.
 Vaccination is the best way to protect yourself, your family, and your community from the flu.
-Be sure to check with your health care provider to get a flu shot.
+Be sure to check with your health care provider about getting a flu shot before flu viruses are circulating heavily in our area.
+A flu shot given in September has proven effective through the entire flu season (April-May of the following year) for the viruses contained in the flu shot.

 How long does it take for the vaccine to protect people from the flu?

 It takes about eight to ten days after a single dose for the vaccine to create a strong immune response in most healthy adults.
+It can take up to two weeks in people most vulnerable to serious complications from an influenza infection.
 If you're planning to travel, be sure to get your flu shot at least two weeks before your trip.

 What is the cost of flu vaccination for children under 19 years of age?

-The Washington State Department of Health provides flu vaccine to all kids under 19 at no cost.
+The Washington State Department of Health provides flu vaccine to all children under age 19 at no cost.
 Health care providers may charge an office visit fee and a fee to give the vaccine, called an administration fee.
 People who cannot afford the administration fee can ask their regular health care provider to waive the cost.
-Adults should talk to their insurance carriers about coverage for flu vaccine.
+Adults with insurance can talk to their insurance provider about coverage for flu vaccine.

 How effective is the flu vaccine?